Skip To Content

 Will the Children’s Department be closed during the renovation?

-The physical location of the Children’s Department will be closed during the renovation period for approximately 3-4 months.
-The Children’s Department programs and services will continue in other areas of the library or in other locations in the town.
+The physical location of the Children’s Department will be closed during the renovation period for approximately 3 months.
 Access to the most popular books/items in the children’s collection will be available in the Adult Department of the library.
 Access to the entire children’s collection will not be available during the renovation period.

 Why are you renovating the Children’s Department?
 No one uses libraries anymore.
 Everything is on the Internet.